Munawwar/lithium-ui/README.md

 ### Why use Lithium UI?

-- Team members may have different coding styles and JavaScript's flexibility has it's costs when a standard style isn't agreed upon.
+- Patterns: Team members may have different coding styles and JavaScript's flexibility has it's costs when a standard style isn't agreed upon.
 LUI sets a pattern for UI programming that you and team members would use.

-- Higher performance (especially on mobile) and lesser bloat compared to most libraries (including KnockoutJS or most DOM diff-patch libraries) without sacrificing maintainability or convinience of writing components.
+- Performance & footprint: Higher performance (especially on mobile) and lesser bloat compared to most libraries (including KnockoutJS or most DOM diff-patch libraries) without sacrificing maintainability or convinience of writing components.

-- One-way binding puts *you* in control of your application.
+- One-way binding: Puts *you* in control of your application.
 Easier to debug.

 ### Teaser
 Template (myform.ko)